Notwithstanding s. 50.01 (1m)

 to provide such instruction.

 If the federal centers for medicare and medicaid services has approved a hospital to provide any hospital-associated service, the department may apply to and enforce upon the hospital as the state standard for the hospital-associated service any rule or standard that is required by the centers for medicare and medicaid services for the service.
-This subsection does not apply on or after January 1, 2022.

 If the department receives a credible complaint that a pharmacy located in a hospital has violated its duty to dispense contraceptive drugs and devices under s.
 450.095 (2)